 - 12 months of credit card statements

-The numbers used on these affidavits should be realistic.
+The numbers used on these lists should be realistic.
 You should not guess at what you spend on any expense.
 Rather, review your bank statements and credit card statements so that you can defend your position.
-It may be necessary to demonstrate to the court that your expenses are reasonable and necessary.
-Therefore, as you prepare your list, consider what evidence we can present to defend your calculations as well as your need for the expenditure.
+It may be necessary to demonstrate that your expenses are reasonable and necessary.

 Some expenses are difficult to pin down.
 Please ask us if you have any questions about how to address a particular expense.
 We do not want you to become overwhelmed.
 Here are some suggestions for gathering or presenting this information: